Raeid-U/masjid-api/README.md

 - Ensure `tsc` is installed globally or use `npx tsc` to compile the TypeScript files.
 - The compiled `.js` files are located in the `dist/` directory.
 - Modify `PORT` in `app.js` if needed.

+---

+## Current Issues
+- Timezone Offet is not 100% accurate
+- Revision to `timezoneUtils.ts` is required